CrazyGuy108/2016-2017-vex-starstruck/README.md

 * Taylor Hansen - Programmer.
 * Michael Szoke - Video Guy/Meme Provider.

+## Things I learned
+Mainly just RobotC and how to program a robot to respond to input from a joystick.

 ## License
 This project is under the MIT license, which can be found [here](LICENSE).